PSPDFKit/react-native/README.md

 Using this approach, you have more flexibility over how a document is presented and displayed.

 The layout is completely flexible, and can be adjust with flexbox.
-Note that you still need to set your license key with the Native Module.

 For all the `props` that you can pass to `PSPDFKitView`, have a look at the [source documentation](./index.js).